Loading

 5. Bite Adjustment: If the disease has caused tooth mobility, we may subtly adjust your bite to prevent further trauma to the supporting bone.

-6. Maintenance Planning: We establish a customized "Perio-Maintenance" schedule to monitor your healing and prevent the recurrence of infection.
+6. Maintenance: We establish a customized "Perio-Maintenance" schedule to monitor your healing and prevent the recurrence of infection.

 Ready to get started?